albanpuech/risky-biscuits-project/README.md

   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/abv_map_scheme.png?raw=true" height="300">
 </p>

-The resulting plots show a smaller ABV for the users living in a dry climate than for the ones living in a temperate or in continental climates.
+The resulting plots show a smaller ABV for the users living in a dry climate than for the ones living in temperate or continental climates.
 This is true for both the best beers and the most reviewed beers.

 This seems counterintuitive as one could think people living in a colder climate drink beers that are lighter and not too alcoholic to create a warming sensation, whereas in a dry climate they drink beers with a higher ABV to provide a sensation of coziness.
-But an important point to be noted is that in our dataset, the only climate considered to be dry is a cold semi-arid climate, it does not opposite itself with the next analysis.
+This is, in fact, not the case here as the only climate we have that is in the dry scheme is the BSk climate which is a cold climate.

 <p align="center">